-Mungabareena reserve is an important cultural reserve that has significance to many Aboriginal tribes in this region.
-It is where Aboriginal peoples from different tribes meet to trade before continuing towards Mt Bogong to hunt for Bogong moths.
-The Ngan Girra festival is held here every November.
-The Waterworks just further along from Mungabareena is also a popular spot for recreation on the Murray at Albury, with picnic table facilities for visitor use.
+Mungabareena Reserve is an important cultural reserve that has significance to many Aboriginal tribes in this region.
+It is where Aboriginal peoples from different tribes meet to trade before continuing towards Mount Bogong to hunt for Bogong moths.
+The Ngan Girra Festival is held here every November.

 Albury, New South Wales, 2640

 Experiences you can enjoy at Mungabareena and Water Works: